 When it comes to printing on non-DTG products, it’s important to understand the print area markings in order to position your design correctly within the print area and avoid issues with production.

-However, whenever possible, we recommend covering the entire template with your design to be on the safe side and avoid any unprinted areas.
+However, we strongly recommend always covering the entire template area with your design to be on the safe side and avoid any unprinted areas.

 In general, repetitive patterns work best with non-DTG products, as they allow a design to cover 100% of the template area by duplicating the file.